Best web hosting for small business: top 8 options to choose from

 - WP Engine is a WordPress-exclusive provider that offers remarkable performance and plentiful features for online businesses.

-How to find the best hosting for a small business website?
+Choosing the best hosting for a small business website

 There are tons of web hosting providers out there — many of whom cater to small businesses.
 However, the headache lies in the search for a good provider, and I know the pain well.
-So, very early on, I’ve come up with a list of factors to consider when hunting for the right host.
+So I have prepared a step-by-step guide on what to do when picking a good hosting solution for your business site.

 Let me break it down.

-Of course, shared hosting has its drawbacks, too.
+However, shared hosting has a few drawbacks too.
 The main one is that you might experience less than optimal performance if a website on the same server hogs the resources.

 Of course, you should also consider the resources and features that your business website needs.
 This includes storage, bandwidth, control panel, and security measures.